debteth/debteth/README.md

 ## About Myself

-I'm an aspiring Information Systems and IT Security Professional, keen on detail and ready to apply technical expertise and problem-solving skills to drive innovation and excellence in Networks, Database, Cloud Services, IT Operations, Machine Learning, Quantum Science, and Secure Systems.
+I am an aspiring Information Systems and IT Security Professional, keen on detail and ready to apply technical expertise and problem-solving skills to drive innovation and excellence in Networks, Database, Cloud Services, IT Operations, Machine Learning, Quantum Science, and Secure Systems.

-- 🌱 Currently learning: Agentic AI, Cloud Security
-- 🔭 Working on: Autonomous Agents
+ Currently Learning: Agentic AI, Cloud Security Working on: Autonomous Agents
-- 🌍 Languages: Python, C++, C#, Java, Amharic, English, Oromo
-- 📫 How to reach me: Will post!
+ Languages: Python, C++, C#, Java, Amharic, English, Oromo How to reach me: Will post!
-- ⚡ Fun fact: I'm am a writer.

 ## My Tech Stack